Yale University - School of the Environment

 Where the cost savings value of the Coverdell Fellowship comes from

-The fellowship that we offer will cover $5,000 per year.
-In addition, all scholars are eligible for the need based scholarship money available to all of our students.
-Most students receive need-based scholarship money with amounts ranging from $5,000-$30,000 per year.
+The fellowship that we offer will cover $12,502.50 per year.
+In addition, all scholars are eligible to apply for the need-based scholarship money.
+Most students receive need-based scholarship money ranging from $5,000 to $30,000 per year.

 Fellowships awarded per year (average)

 Other benefits or opportunities

 All students who receive financial assistance to the school are eligible for work study positions on campus.

 Application fee waived?Yes

 All Master's of Environmental Management and Master's of Forestry students are required to complete a summer internship between the two years of study.
 There is no one typical internship as students generally have a wide array of interests and our Career Development Office is skilled at helping students find the right summer internship experience.
 Master's of Environmental Science and Forest Science students spend the summer conducting their research and data collection rather than in a formal internship.
 Research projects are self-created under the guidance of a faculty advisor.
 As a school with a very global focus, we frequently have students complete their internships and research all over the world.
 More information about where some of our students have interned can be found here.

 Just as with internships, there are many different career paths that our alumni go into.
 We frequently have students who develop their own businesses, who work for government and who work with non-profit organizations.
 Information about where our graduates are working can be found here.